How to Shop For Electricity in Texas

 Once you decide on a plan, click on a ‘Sign Up’ link.
 If it takes you to the retailer’s home page instead of the specific plan’s page, then be careful as you navigate through to your targeted plan.
 Many retailers offer multiple, similarly-named plans with different pricing.
 If you can’t find the plan you were expecting, make sure the website registered any applicable promo code; try reclicking the referring URL link or manually enter the promo code if needed.
 Lastly, some plans change frequently, so it’s a good idea to doublecheck the key plan details (the name, effective date, version #, and basic pricing claims) versus your expectations before submitting your final approval.

 Once you’ve completed the sign-up process, your new provider will manage the entire switchover process.
-There is no need to contact or inform your current provider.
+There is no need to contact or inform your old provider.
 The process normally takes 3 to 7 days.
+You’ll receive a postcard in the mail confirming your switch details.

 Many plans charge extra monthly fees if you don’t enroll in autopay and paperless billing.
 If the Retailer didn’t collect your autopay information at sign-up, be sure to set it up prior to your first bill.